pelmesh619/splimer/README.md

     -o (output_directory)
     --output-directory=(output_directory)   Output directory
-                                            (by default it is directory, where input file lies)
+                                            (by default it is a directory, where input file lies)

     -h
     --help                                  Show help message